jimratliff/GenoMac-system/README.md

-## Use GenoMac-user to implement user-scoped settings for USER_CONFIGURER
-Go to [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) and follow the instructions.

-After you have finished implementing user-scoped settings for USER_CONFIGURER, return here and pick up the following next step…

-## Create new users
-[TO BE WRITTEN!]

 ### Conclusion
 At this point, all apps have been installed and all systemwide settings have been configured.
 There is no need to use this repo again until any of the following occurs: